ValorLin/vue-component/README.md

 # vue-component

-Components for Vue.js
+Components for Vue.js v1.0

-This project is no active anymore but it's still a good example of how to write vue compoents.
+This project is no active anymore but it's still a good example (basic-dialog、alert-dialog) of how to write vue compoents (Still not the best way although).

-**DO NOT** use it in your production environment.
+**DO NOT** use it in your production environment, but feel free to fork.

 If you have any idea about the project, just open an issue.